onap/policy-parent/docs/development/devtools/testing/s3p/apex-s3p.rst

 Policy APEX PDP component
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Both the Stability and the Performance tests were executed in a full ONAP OOM deployment in Nordix lab.
+Both the Stability and the Performance tests were executed in a full Policy Framework deployment in a VM.

 Setup Details
 +++++++++++++